#1. Mark Wilson’s Complete Course in Magic

 For anyone who is trying to get into close-up magic, this book is one of those must-haves in our opinion.
 It is written with the most recent techniques so rest assured there is something for everyone.
 Perhaps the standout feature is just how well it is written for beginners and it really walks them through not just how to do magic but why it works the way it does.

 In other words, it gets you to fully understand the art of magic and why you are learning certain tricks to add to your arsenal instead of getting to your memorize tricks via brute force.
 So all in all, we find that the flow is very logical and it takes you from beginning to end in an easy-to-understand and easy-to-learn read.

 #5.Magic: The Complete Course

-Lastly, we have Magic: The Complete Course by Joshua Jay, which has over 500 full color photos of aroudn 100 easy to do tricks.
+Lastly, we have Magic: The Complete Course by Joshua Jay, which has over 500 full-color photos of around 100 easy-to-do tricks.
 This book is written for beginners, intermediates, and aspiring magicians.
-Most of the magic tricks in this book are standard are close up illusions, so unfortunately, you won’t get secrets on how to do things that David Blaine or David Copperfield does on stage.
+Most of the magic tricks in this book are standard close-up illusions, so unfortunately, you won’t get secrets on how to do things that David Blaine or David Copperfield does on stage.